- Academic Programs

 - Writing Sample.
 Select a writing sample that showcases your ability to perform literary analysis and research.
 Writing samples of around ten pages are generally sufficient to demonstrate your writing skills.

-All of your materials should be submitted directly to the Graduate School; once all of your materials have been received, they will get passed on to the Literature and Language Department Graduate Committee, which generally makes admission decisions within a week of receiving your completed application.
+All application materials should be submitted directly to the School of Graduate Studies.
+When the application file is complete, the School of Graduate Studies sends it to the Graduate Committee in the Department of Literature and Language, which generally makes admission decisions within a week of receiving your completed application.

 Graduate Assistantships and Tuition Scholarships:

 All Research Assistants must register for ENGL 5029 ("Supervised Research").
 All Teaching Assistants must register for ENGL.
 5019 (" Supervised Teaching").
-These one credit hours courses do NOT count toward the credit hours needed to graduate.
+These one-credit courses DO NOT count toward credit hours needed either for the MA degree or to graduate.

-There are several forms that you will need to complete at designated times during your program.
+Several forms must be completed at designated times during your program.
 All of them can be accessed on the Graduate Studies page, “Forms.”

 These forms include:

-Program of Study: This form needs to be completed after completion first 18 hours of coursework.
+Program of Study: This form needs to be completed upon the student's completion of the first eighteen hours of coursework.

 Dr. Michael Cody, Department of Literature and Language Assistant Chair for Graduate Studies